digitaltrails/vdu_controls/README.md

   * Light-Metering dialog: added a plot of the current day's estimated solar and indoor illumination.
   * Light-Metering dialog: replaced the profile-selector combo-box with a list for easier accessibility.
   * Light-Metering dialog: added the ability to dynamically adjust for display DPI.
-  * Preset dialog: added an option to save/restore the daylight-factor.
+  * Presets-Dialog: added an option to save/restore the daylight-factor.
 This can be used to save daylight factors for various conditions, or to activate them at a solar-elevation.
-  * Settings dialog: disabling protect-nvam now works properly for adjustments due to light-metering.
+  * Settings-Dialog: disabling protect-nvam now works properly for adjustments due to light-metering.
   * Duplicate Lux-profile points are filtered out to prevent confusing the UI and lux evaluation process.
   * DBus ddcutil-service: altered the detection parameters to request only valid displays (prevents errors).
   * Ambient-light brightness adjustment: prevent an infinite-loop if no brightness controls are enabled.